-- Update permissions for field extractions.
+- Change permissions for field extractions.
 Field extractions created through the field extractor and the Field extractions page are initially only available to their creators until they are shared with others.

-If you have "write" permissions for a particular search-time field extraction, the Field extractions page enables you to:
+If you have additional write permissions for a particular search-time field extraction, the Field extractions page also enables you to:

-- Update its regular expression, if it is an inline transaction.
+- Update its regular expression, if it is an inline field extraction..

 - Add or delete named extractions that have been defined in